eziodeyk/OR-ML-survey/README.md

 #### Learning to Branch in Mixed Integer Programming
 Elias B. Khalil et al. 2014. nips.
+***a on-the-fly, data-driven design of variable selection strategy***:
+> using a small number of search nodes to approach the good performance of SB
+> maintaining a low computation footprint
+> selecting variables adaptively based on the properties of the given instance.

 Three-phased framework:
 * 1. data collection (compute SB scores for every node and ***assign labels to the candidate variables*** => a training dataset.
 * 2. model learning (a learning-to-rank algorithm to output ***the vector of weights for the features***).
 * 3. ML-based branching ( ***branching on the one with maximum score until termination***)

+with three highlighted properties: node-efficiency, time-efficiency, and adaptiveness.
+The training data consists of four components: a set of search tree nodes, a set of candidate variables, labels, and a feature map from variables to features.
 The work ***focuses on learning variable selection strategy***.
-The model is first instantiated by the CPLEX, and then candidate features in both static and dynamic manners is calculated for each node
+The model is first instantiated by the CPLEX, then candidate features in both static and dynamic manners is calculated for each node, and lastly a SVM-model -- SVM-rank -- learns ***to estimate a two-level ranking of good and bad variables based on SB scores***.

+The SVM model (or in general a linear classifier) follows the pairwise ranking formulation and train on one pair of nodes at a time.
+At each new node, the feature vector is computated for each variable and the node is branched on the variables with maximum score.
+The model outperforms other classical branching strategies in all three considered aspects: the number of unsolved instances, the number of nodes to solve the instances, and the total time to solve the instance.

 # Machine Learning & Heuristic